 a.
 SendGrid settings (

-From e-mail address)
+from e-mail address)

-To use your original domain as the
+To use your custom domain as the

-From e-mail address for inquiry responses and site notifications, you need to set up a free SendGrid account and configure the relevant settings.
+from e-mail address for inquiry responses and site notifications, you need to set up a free SendGrid account and configure the relevant settings.

 Note: You do not need a SendGrid account if you intend to use

 (See: How to link with SendGrid for a detailed tutorial.)